 Make sure you claim relief for business expenses incurred whilst performing your job.
 Flat rate deductions are available for things like tools and clothing and you may also be eligible for capital allowances.

 You can also claim mileage allowances for business travel you do as part of your job.
-If your employer doesn't pay you the full approved rate (45p for the first 10,000 miles for privately owned cars), you are eligible to claim relief for the difference.
+If your employer doesn't pay you the full approved rate, you are eligible to claim relief for the difference.

 You should make sure you have enough qualifying years for the full sate pension.
-You gain qualifying years by making National Insurance Contributions.
-Most people now need 30 qualifying years (increasing to 35 years), but it is possible to make voluntary contributions if you do not have sufficient qualifying years.
+You gain qualifying years by making National Insurance Contributions, but it is possible to make voluntary contributions if you do not have sufficient qualifying years.
 Follow this link if you think this might apply to you: GOV.UK - state pensions

 Personal pensions and gift aid

-In 2018/19, any individual under the age of 75 can contribute up to £3,600 gross (£2,880 net of basic rate tax) into a pension scheme regardless of their level of income.
-This means you can contribute into a pension scheme for your non-working spouse or children and they are deemed to have made the contribution net of basic rate tax even if they are non-taxpayers.
+You can also contribute into a pension scheme for your non-working spouse or children and they are deemed to have made the contribution net of basic rate tax even if they are non-taxpayers.